The-LoneWolf/AndroPress/README.md

 # AndroidWordpressJsonApiClient
-An Open Source Android Client for wordpress that works with json-api plugin
+An Open Source Android Client for self hosted wordpress blogs that works with json-api plugin

 <img src="https://github.com/The-LoneWolf/AndroidWordpressJsonApiClient/raw/master/img/all2.png">

 ## Instructions
-1.Just install <a href="https://wordpress.org/plugins/json-api/">JSON API wordpress plugin</a> and activate it.<br>
+1.Install <a href="https://wordpress.org/plugins/json-api/">JSON API wordpress plugin</a> and activate it.<br>
 2.Just Copy your api adress to baseUrl variable in <a href="https://github.com/The-LoneWolf/AndroidWordpressJsonApiClient/blob/master/app/src/main/java/ir/technopedia/wordpressjsonclient/util/NetUtil.java">NetUtils.java</a> and you are ready to go.<br>
 &nbsp;&nbsp;&nbsp;&nbsp; if your domain adress is http://test.com your json api default adress would be http://test.com/api
 <br><br>